brambillagabrielle/pucpr-cicd-pipeline/README.md

 ## About the Project

-This project was developed as proposed in the **Cisco DevNet Associate - DevOps** course from PUCPR's Cloud Computing specialization.
+This project was developed as proposed in the **Cisco DevNet Associate - DevOps** course from the Postgraduate Program in Cloud Computing Services and Systems Engineering (PUCPR).
 The objectives of this work were to practice theoretical concepts learned during the course by implementing a CI/CD Pipeline using Jenkins and Docker, with the following stages:
 1. Cleanup
 2. Checkout
 3. Build